stormaaja/mustard/README.md

 Mustard seeks for unused requires.
 Because Mustard is static code analyze tool, it will not find any unused :all requires or if there is redefined symbols.

+Note that Mustard analyzes only first namespace declaring in file.

 # License

 Distributed under the Eclipse Public License, the same as Clojure.